p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/README.md

 ### 1.3.1

 * Fixed the Twitch patches causing the game to lock you onto the portal platform, thingy.
+* Modified golden fleece patch to be inline with changes from 1.0.13.

 ### 1.3